10 of our best Christmas shopping hacks

 6. Kris Kringle

 Do you really need to buy for every adult in your life?
 Rather than buying a small token gift for everyone, see if you can get people on board with a Kris Kringle, Secret Santa or even a fun Dirty Santa option.
 Set an amount and buy one or two gifts instead of spending small amounts on lots of gifts.
+It’s one of our top Christmas shopping hacks as it will save you time as well as money.
 Most of those smaller, cheaper gifts get thrown away anyway.

 7. Be mindful when buying for children